 '''

 autocmd!
-BufWritePost vimrc nested :source ~/.vimrc
+BufWritePost ~/.vimrc nested :source ~/.vimrc

 '''

 .
-Alternatively move :colorscheme command out of the vimrc to the file which will not be automatically resourced.
-Observed problem is that when you use :colorscheme command existing highlighting groups are usually cleared, including those defined by powerline.
-To workaround this issue powerline hooks Colorscheme event, but when you source vimrc with BufWritePost event, but without nested this event is not launched.
-See also autocmd-nested Vim documentation.
+Alternatively move: colorscheme command out of the vimre to the file which will not be automatically resourced.

+Observed problem is that when you use : colorscheme command existing highlighting groups are usually cleared, including those defined by powerline.
+To workaround this issue powerline hooks Colorscheme event, but when you source vimre with BufWritePost (or any other) event, but without nested this event is not launched.
+See also autocmd-nested 10 Vim documentation.